 Tuition and Fees

-The Rutgers Board of Governors took the unprecedented step of freezing tuition and fees for the coming 2020–2021 school year.
+The Rutgers Board of Governors took the unprecedented step of freezing tuition and fees for the 2020–2021 school year.
 This action was taken in recognition of the economic stresses that confront every member of our community and despite cost increases in virtually every area of our operation.
 Tuition and fees are set at the minimum amount required to provide our 70,000 students with a world-class education.
 A robust Rutgers education, whether delivered in a remote, hybrid, or in-person fashion, is comprehensive and is provided by some of the finest scholars in American higher education.

 In recognition of the financial hardship that many students and families find themselves, the university announced a reduction in the “campus fee” for the academic year.
 This fee supports many vital aspects of university operations that continue to function, like library resources and student services.
-For full-time undergraduate students, this change will translate to at least a $300 reduction in their term bills over the academic year.
+For full-time undergraduate students, this change translated to at least a $300 reduction in their term bills over the academic year.